Maui Pono Network, Dedicated to

 ✅ Ocean & wetlands preservation for clean water and healthy ecosystems

-But these protections are being gutted at the recommendation of the Planning Department:
+But these protections are being gutted at the recommendation of the Planning Department and the majority of the county council.

 ❌ Workforce housing requirements slashed—developers get a free pass